pnsn/station_metrics/README.md

 Using calculate_metrics.py, calculating hourly metrics for 400 channels takes around 20 minutes on a single CPU when data are downloaded from an FDSNWS such as IRIS.

+pip_squeak.py takes about 5 sec to connect to an FDSNWS, then about 1 sec per hour per trace of calculations.
+Hourly plots take about a minute each.

 # Using pip_squeak for one-off ShakeAlert station assessment

+Note: PASS/FAIL results are hourly averaged.

 Run for a duration (-d) of 1 hour:
 ```